Roads Task Force

-This independent body brings together a wide range of interests and expertise, united in the belief that the Capital needs a long-term strategy for roads and a commitment to major investment in street management and urban design.
+This independent body was put together to develop a long-term strategy for roads and a commitment to major investment in street management and urban design.

-The RTF report, published in July 2013, sets out a vision of how London can cope with major population growth and remain one of the most vibrant, accessible and attractive world cities.
+The RTF report, published in July 2013, set out a view of how London could cope with major population growth and stay a vibrant, accessible and attractive world city.

 An interactive map, case studies, technical notes and more are available on the RTF supporting documents page.